foursquare/twofishes/docs/twofishes_requests.md

 You can talk to the thrift interface via finagle-thrift or vanilla (apache) thrift.
 See (Finagle Docs)<https://github.com/twitter/finagle#Simple%20Client%20and%20Server%20for%20Thrift> for accessing the finagle-thrift implementation via scala.

-See the (Apache Thrift Docs for Java)<http://thrift.apache.org/tutorial/java/>, or (tkang's python-thrift blogpost)<http://tkang.blogspot.com/2010/07/thrift-server-client-in-python.html> or google around for how to write a thrift client in your langauge of choice.
+See the [Apache Thrift Docs for Java](http://thrift.apache.org/tutorial/java/), or [tkang's python-thrift blogpost](http://tkang.blogspot.com/2010/07/thrift-server-client-in-python.html) or google around for how to write a thrift client in your langauge of choice.

 ## Next Time
 Documenting the twofishes response!